$5 million settlement

-The consequences of a whiplash injury may also include a variety of related problems, such as:
+The consequences of a whiplash injury may also include a variety of related problems.

 Whiplash injuries range from minor to catastrophic.
-Minor whiplash injuries are uncomfortable but cause little disruption to a person’s daily activities.
+Minor whiplash injuries are uncomfortable but cause little disruption.
 They usually resolve in a matter of hours or months and can be addressed with minor physical therapy or medications.

-Sometimes whiplash injuries are immediately apparent and the vehicle occupant feels neck pain even before they get out of the wrecked car.
-For many accident victims, however, the symptoms don’t develop until days or weeks later, when they suddenly start to experience numbness in their feet or legs or find that their headache just won’t go away.
+Sometimes whiplash injuries are immediately obvious, but for many accident victims, the symptoms don’t develop until days or weeks later, when they suddenly start to experience numbness in their feet or legs or find that their headache just won’t go away.

-Because of this, it is imperative that anyone involved in a collision – even one at relatively low speed that doesn’t seriously damage the vehicle – should seek medical evaluation.
-The fact that your car is drivable doesn’t mean that you weren’t hurt; there is often damage that isn’t obvious to a layperson.
+Because of this, it is imperative that anyone involved in a collision – even one at relatively low speed that doesn’t seriously damage the vehicle – seek medical evaluation.
 Only a medical professional knows what to look for and can advise you of your need for therapy, and you will need this evaluation in order to make an informed claim against the negligent party’s insurance company.